 Town Level: For any work conducted along the waters edge, it is important to consult the town’s code enforcement officer to ensure you are not in voilation.
 Typically, if a state permit is required, a town permit is also necessary.

-For more information or to set up a site visit call 603-473-2500 or send a note via our contact form.
+For more information or to set up a site visit, call 603-473-2500.
+You can also send a note via our contact form.